 Level 3: Soul Shepherd

 You are tasked with guiding the souls to their afterlife.
-When a creature dies within 60 feet of you, you can use your reaction to temporarily bind their soul to your service.
+When a creature dies within 60 feet of you, you can use your Reaction to temporarily bind their Soul to your service.
 Undead and constructs do not have souls.
-You can only bind a number of souls equal to your proficiency bonus to you at any time.
+You can only have a number of Souls equal to your Wisdom modifier bound to you at any time.

-• Soulsearch: As an action, you release a soul and ask it a single question.
+- Soul Search: As a Magic action, you release a Soul and ask it a single question.
 It will answer according to what it knew in life, but is under no obligation to be truthful to you.
 You do not need to share a language with the creature who the soul belonged to.

 Level 3: Channel Divinity: Foretell Doom

-As an action, you pronounce a sentence of doom on a creature.
-The next time that creature takes damage before the end of your next turn, it has vulnerability to the damage caused.
+As a Magic action, you pronounce a sentence of doom on a creature you can see within 60 feet.
+The next time that creature takes damage within 1 minute, any dice rolled to determine the damage are maximized.

 Level 6: Sentinel at Death's Door

 You are the arbiter of death, and hold the fate of others in your hand.
-When a creature within 30 feet of you suffers a critical hit, you can use your reaction to expend a soul to intercept the attack, turning the crit into a normal hit.
+When a creature within 30 feet of you suffers a critical hit, you can use your Reaction to release a Soul to intercept the attack, turning the crit into a normal hit.

 Level 17: Ferryman of the Departed

-Additionally, you can use Soulsplit when you cast levelled necromancy spells that only target a single creature.
+Additionally, you can use Soul Split when you cast leveled necromancy spells that only target a single creature.